nomath4u/radiusnetworks.github.io/ibeacon/android/pro/battery_manager.md

 ####How do I customize the background scan rate?

-You may alter the default background scan period and the time between scans using the methods on the IBeaconManager class:
+You may alter the default background scan period and the time between scans using the methods on the IBeaconManager class.
+Doing this is easy, but be careful.
+The longer you wait between scans, the longer it will take to detect an iBeacon.
+And the more reduce the length of the scan, the more likely it is that you might miss an advertisement from an iBeacon.
+We recommend not reducing the scan period to be less than 1.1 seconds, since many iBeacons only transmit at a frequency of 1 Hz.
+But keep in mind that the radio may miss a single iBeacon advertisement, which is why we make the default background scan period 30 seconds to make extra, extra sure that any transmitting iBeacons get detected.

+Below is an example of a rather extreme battery savings configuration:

 ```
 // set the duration of the scan to be 1.1 seconds